 Branding is a way of defining your business to yourself, your team and your external audiences.
-It could be called the business' 'identity', but only on the understanding that it embodies the core of what the business is and its values, not just what it looks and sounds like.
+It could be called your identity as a business, but only on the understanding that it embodies the core of what the business is and its values, not just what it looks and sounds like.
 Customers of all sorts of businesses are so savvy today that they can see through most attempts by companies to gloss, spin or charm their way to sales.

 The benefits that a strategically defined brand can bring are the same as when people fall in love with each other.

 - When customers connect emotively - because they share the same values and beliefs as the brand - it leads to higher sales and better brand differentiation.

 - A strong brand encourages loyalty and advocacy.
 It can even protect your price in times when competitors rely on promotional discounts to drive sales.

 - Your brand can also give you the ideal platform from which to extend your offering or range.

 Here are ten tips on how to successfully implement branding for your business:

 Review the product or service your business offers.
 Pinpoint the space in the market it occupies and research the emotive and rational needs and concerns of your customers.
 Your brand character should promote your business, connect with your customer base and differentiate you in the market.

 2. When building your brand, think of it as a person.

 Every one of us is an individual whose character is made up of beliefs, values and purposes that define who we are and who we connect with.
 Our personality determines how we behave in different situations, how we dress and what we say.
 Of course, for people it's intuitive and it's rare that you even consider what your own character is.
 But when you're building a brand it's vital to have that understanding.